 Good (citable block):

 What is AI citation tracking?
-AI citation tracking monitors which AI engines — ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral — mention your website in their responses.
+AI citation tracking monitors which AI engines — ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview — mention your website in their responses.
 It measures citation frequency, competitor share of voice, and content gaps that prevent AI visibility.

 The rules: